SoK: Speedy Secure Finality: Endgame for Fast Finality

 \section{Endgame for Fast Finality}

 The simple single slot finality protocol aims to replace Gasper with a Tendermint like protocol which also has availability guarantees due to its ebb-n-flow nature and inclusion of "inactivity leak".
-The most challenging aspect of this proposal is that each validator broadcasts two messages per slot. \\\\ As Vitalik points out in his blog, \textit{There is a deep philosophical reason why epoch-and-slot architectures seem to be so hard to avoid: it inherently takes less time to come to approximate agreement on something, than to come to maximally-hardened "economic finality" agreement on it.} \cite{vitalik} \\\\ As the number of nodes in the network increases, which is a key metric of decentralization and an important factor for Ethereum, the amount of time required for gathering signatures (aggregating and distributing) becomes the limiting factor for slot times.
+The most challenging aspect of this proposal is that each validator broadcasts two messages per slot. \\\\ As Vitalik points out in his blog \cite{vitalik}, \\ \textit{``There is a deep philosophical reason why epoch-and-slot architectures seem to be so hard to avoid: it inherently takes less time to come to approximate agreement on something, than to come to maximally-hardened "economic finality" agreement on it."} \\\\ As the number of nodes in the network increases, which is a key metric of decentralization and an important factor for Ethereum, the amount of time required for gathering signatures (aggregating and distributing) becomes the limiting factor for slot times.
 This means that a voting phase takes longer (double the normal network latency) than a non-voting phase in a slot.
 Hence, it is beneficial to explore all forms of slot and epoch based architectures.
 This is where Vitalik also retcons the acronym SSF to "Speedy Secure Finality" to allow a larger design space for faster finality. \\\\ Reducing slot times also falls under this goal.
-One of the most well understood protocols that aim at providing fast finality while also reducing slot times is \textit{3-Slot Finality protocol} or \textit{3SF} proposed by D’Amato et al. \cite{3sf} The original SSF protocol had two voting phases per slot while 3SF proposes just one voting phase per slot while maintaining all safety and liveness guarantees of SSF.
+One of the most well understood protocols that aim at providing fast finality while also reducing slot times is \textit{3-Slot Finality protocol} or \textit{3SF} proposed by D’Amato, Saltini, Tran and Zanolini. \cite{3sf} The original SSF protocol had two voting phases per slot while 3SF proposes just one voting phase per slot while maintaining all safety and liveness guarantees of SSF. \\\\ To clarify the structural commonality between recent fast-finality designs, we present a high-level propose-vote-merge abstraction.
+This template is not intended as a protocol specification, but as a normal form capturing the minimal control parameters that differentiate existing constructions.

+Within this abstraction, Gasper corresponds to an epoch-subsampled instantiation with effectively unbounded vote expiry.
+Single-slot finality corresponds to $r=2$ with bounded $\eta$, while 3-slot finality collapses the voting phases to $r=1$.
+This perspective makes explicit that 3SF reduces per-slot communication without introducing new consensus primitives.